 - Perth has so much to offer and you can get out and about to discover its delights just as you wish today.
 It's one of the world's most envied locations in which to live, with lush parks, excellent restaurants, the stunning Swan River and a lovely warm climate.
 As an alternative, you might choose to join an optional tour of the lively port city of Fremantle, which you'll reach via a cruise on the Swan River.
 During free time, coffee-lovers should head to Cappuccino Strip, lined with open-air coffee shops, pubs and restaurants.
 Other highlights include the fishing boat harbour, a host of interesting museums and the historic Fremantle markets - more than 150 stalls selling everything from local delicacies to jewellery.
 We'll head back to the hotel by road.

 - Today we fly to Alice Springs, set amid a vast area of natural springs and red desert.
-This evening, a bush barbecue experience is a great welcome to the area and will give you a true taste of the Australian Outback.
+This evening you might be tempted to join an optional bush barbecue experience - a great welcome to the area which give you a true taste of the Australian Outback.
 You'll tuck into steak, sausages and salad and perhaps enjoy a cold beer or two.
 What's more, the evening comes complete with the chance to spot kangaroos, enjoy star-gazing, and try your hand at boomerang-throwing!

 - The famous Flying Doctor Base, the old Telegraph Station and the School of the Air, which educates children over the wireless, are highlights of today's tour.
 Later, if you want to see more and get out in the great outdoors, an optional excursion into the spectacular West MacDonnell Mountain Range comes highly recommended.
 First you'll visit Simpsons Gap, a stunning gorge where water flows through a small gap in the mountains.
 This area is sacred to the Aboriginal people, as is our next stop, the Standley Chasm.
 Here, you can take a stroll amongst sheer walls of red rock, which are simply breathtaking, and if the light is right you'll be treated to a magnificent display of colours and shapes.